Email Whitelisting: A Dying Practice

 Actively avoiding any connection to spam or related practices and blacklists

 First, mailbox providers will immediately look at the history of your IP address, looking for feedback your emails have received.
 Do you have numerous complaints attached to your IP address?
-Have you been flagged as spam?
+Have you been flagged as email spam?
 Are your email bounce rates high?
+Are you on an email blacklist?
 These are the first and most fundamental checks that will dictate your overall deliverability.
 Poor results means poor deliverability – a direct correlation.

 Only sending high quality email to people who want to receive them (i.e. opt-in lists)

 Next, mailbox providers will look at the quality of the content in your message to see if it looks professionally designed.
 Were your emails put together in a way that meets a basic quality standard?
-Are recipients engaging with your well designed email in a positive manner?
+Are recipients engaging well with your email design in a positive manner?
 If not, your deliverability will suffer.
-Learn more about email design here.

 Actively monitoring and cleaning email lists

-Assuming your email is going to people who want to receive the mail, its important that you regularly clean the list of recipients who no longer want these messages.
+Assuming your email is going to people who want to receive the mail, Cleaning your email lists is vital to email deliverability.
+Email list hygiene is important, you should regularly clean email lists of recipients who no longer want newsletters or messages.
 Keeping close track of soft and hard bounces and complaints will give you a good idea of who to remove first.
 The less negative feedback, the better your reputation will be in the long run.
 At the end of the day, this will help you increase your deliverability and overall engagement.

 No matter your purpose in sending email, your sender reputation will go a long way in determining the deliverability of your email.